x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

 Exchange 2013 provides a single unified management console that allows for ease of use and is optimized for management of on-premises, online, or hybrid deployments.
 The *Exchange admin center* (EAC) in Exchange 2013 replaces the Exchange 2010 Exchange Management Console (EMC) and the Exchange Control Panel (ECP).
 (However, "ECP" is still the name of the virtual directory used by the EAC.)
 Some EAC features include:

   - **List view**   The list view in EAC has been designed to remove key limitations that existed in ECP.
-ECP was limited to displaying up to 500 objects and, if you wanted to view objects that weren’t listed in the details pane, you needed to use searching and filtering to find those specific objects.
+ECP was limited to displaying up to 500 objects and, if you wanted to view objects that weren't listed in the details pane, you needed to use searching and filtering to find those specific objects.
 In Exchange 2013, the viewable limit from within the EAC list view is approximately 20,000 objects.
 After the EAC returns the results, the EAC client performs the searching and sorting, which greatly increases the performance compared to the ECP in Exchange 2010.
 In addition, paging has been added so that you can page to the results.
 You can also configure page size and export to a .csv file.

   - **Add/Remove columns to the Recipient list view**   You can choose which columns to view, and with local cookies, you can save your custom list views per machine that you use to access the EAC.

   - **Secure the ECP virtual directory**   You can partition access from the Internet and intranets from within the ECP IIS virtual directory to allow or disallow management features.
-With this feature, you can permit or deny access to users trying to access the EAC from the Internet outside of your organizational environment, while still allowing access to an end-user’s Outlook Web App Options.
+With this feature, you can permit or deny access to users trying to access the EAC from the Internet outside of your organizational environment, while still allowing access to an end-user's Outlook Web App Options.

   - **Public Folder management**   In Exchange 2010 and Exchange 2007, public folders were managed through the Public Folder administration console.
 Public folders are now in the EAC, and you don't need a separate tool to manage them.